myinqi/Celona/README.md

 - `Barvisualizer.qml` — compact audio bar visualizer.
 Reacts to theme changes (`Globals.themeEpoch`) and uses the adaptive accent color `Globals.visualizerBarColorEffective` for proper contrast on light/dark themes.
 Tooltip shows "Now Playing" with a smooth ping‑pong marquee when the title is long.
 - `Battery.qml` — battery status and popup details.
 - `Bluetooth.qml` — Bluetooth indicator and quick actions (if supported on the system).
+- `Brightness.qml` — Brightness indicator and quick actions (if supported on the system).
 - `CPU.qml` — CPU usage indicator.
 - `Clipboard.qml` — clipboard history via `cliphist` and `wl-clipboard`; left‑click shows entries, right‑click offers management actions.
 - `Date.qml` — date display.